akhil3417/glava/Readme.md

 ### Voice and Keystroke Interaction

 GLAVA allows you to dictate your commands using voice, or type them out.

-It features Vosk, a lightweight and efficient offline speech recognition engine that can be run as a REST websocket.
+For voice recognition, we use [Vosk](https://alphacephei.com/vosk/), a free. lightweight , efficient and open-source toolkit for speech recognition.
+Vosk runs as a REST websocket, ensuring accurate and real-time transcription.

 ### The Master of Text-to-Speech